MicrosoftDocs/iis-docs/iis/manage/managing-your-configuration-settings/using-configuration-history-with-iis-7-and-iis-8.md

 [!code-console[Main](using-configuration-history-with-iis-7-and-iis-8/samples/sample12.cmd)]

-If you check %systemdrive%\MyWebHistory, you see several directories with folder names similar to CFGHISTORY\_0000001, 2, and so on.
+If you check `%systemdrive%\MyWebHistory`, you see several directories with folder names similar to CFGHISTORY\_0000001, 2, and so on.

 ### Summary

-It is standard practice to move important, volatile data off the server system partition (%systemdrive% by default) to other partitions or drives.
+It is standard practice to move important, volatile data off the server system partition (`%systemdrive%` by default) to other partitions or drives.
 In this task, you successfully changed the target location for the IIS configuration history directories.

 <a id="Restoring"></a>